awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

        --apply-immediately
    ```

-1. In order for the changes to take effect, manually reboot the DB instance\.
+1. For the changes to take effect, manually reboot the DB instance\.

    ```
    aws rds reboot-db-instance mydbinstance